Ypertex/blog/content/articles/jumpcloud-on-unsupported-linux/index.md

 sudo systemctl stop openmediavault-issue && sudo systemctl disable openmediavault-issue
 {{</highlight>}}

 Disabling is what prevents the service from being restarted after the system boots.
-Great, we finally can revert the file ``/etc/issue`` back to its original content: Open the file (i.e. ``sudo nano /etc/issue``), then paste the complete string ``Debian GNU/Linux 9 \n \l``, and save the file.
+Great, we can finally revert the file ``/etc/issue`` to its original content: Open the file (e.g., with ``sudo nano /etc/issue``), then paste the complete string ``Debian GNU/Linux 9 \n \l``, and save the file.
 Done!
 After a reboot, the file still reads the same.

 Installing the JumpCloud agent on these systems now **works as expected**.
 The systems report as ``Debian 9`` in the JumpCloud console from where they can be managed just like any other system.

 ## Conclusion

-I am no Linux expert but isn't there a better way to reliably determine the distribution and version of a Linux system—other than checking the text file ``/etc/issue``?
-I wish, JumpCloud could figure out something.
+I am no Linux expert, but isn't there a better way to reliably determine the distribution and version of a Linux system—other than checking the text file ``/etc/issue``?
+I wish JumpCloud could figure out something.

 If this issue bugs you too, let JumpCloud know by [voting on my feature request](https://support.jumpcloud.com/customer/portal/questions/17167497-agent-support-for-proxmox-and-openmediavault-debian-9-) I posted on their site over a year ago.
 Thanks.
 At least, we have a workaround with the above hack.